catchygit/openvino_notebooks/recipes/custom_ai_assistant/README.md

 sudo apt install git gcc python3-venv python3-dev
 ```

-_NOTE: If you are using Windows, you may need to install [Microsoft Visual C++ Redistributable](https://aka.ms/vs/16/release/vc_redist.x64.exe) also._
+_NOTE: If you are using Windows, you may also need to install [Microsoft Visual C++ Redistributable](https://aka.ms/vs/16/release/vc_redist.x64.exe)._

 ## Setting up your Environment